jvanstraten/fletcher_streams/README.md

 nonzero, fixed number of bits.
 What kind of value is represented by the bitfield and how is out of the scope of this layer of the specification.

-The described river consists of a single domain $X$, with
+The described River consists of a single domain $X$, with

 $X = ( \varnothing{}, ( S_0 ), 0 )$